glouw/ctl/README.md

 }
 ```

-To compile, include the ctl/ directory as a system directory:
+To compile, include the `ctl` directory as a system directory:

     gcc main.c -isystem ctl

-To swap the container type, replace all instances of `int` with a new type, eg. double:
+To swap the container type, replace all instances of `int` with a new type, eg. `double`:

 ```C
 int main(void)